 Skip to main content

-Poverty, Race, and Inequality
+Race, Poverty, and Inequality

 The issues of inequality, poverty, and racism are consistent threads woven throughout IPR faculty research—and have constituted major research themes from the day the Institute first opened its doors.
 To examine these pernicious problems, faculty researchers cast a wide net, tackling a variety of topics that shed light on gaps in race, socioeconomic status, opportunity, and housing.

-A Message From James Rosenbaum, Program Chair
+A Message From Chloe Thurston, Program Chair

 Working Papers